roehampton/module-content/software-development-1/week-01/seminar/README.md

 5. What is the difference between an expression and a statement?

-6. What should the following two expressions evaluate to?
+6. What should the following expression evaluate to?

     "hi" + 'hihi' "hello " * 3

 7. Is *socks* a valid variable name?
 How about *9000*?
 What’s the difference

 8. What functions can be used to get the integer, floating-point number, or string version of a value?

-9. Search online for the Python documentation for the len() function.
-It will be on a web page titled “Built-in Functions.”
-Skim the list of other functions Python has, look up what the round() function does, and experiment with it in the interactive shell.
+9. Why does this expression cause an error?
+How can you fix it?

-TP
+    'I have eaten ' + 99 + ' burritos.’

-10. In a print statement, what happens if you leave out one of the parentheses, or both?
+10. In Jupyter, wat happens if you leave out one of the parentheses, or both?

 11. If you are trying to print a string, what happens if you leave out one of the quotation marks, or both?